- The end of the month is a good time to bargain

-Top 5 times of year to buy a discounted car
+Top five times of year to buy a discounted car

 - The end of the month – Dealers might be pushing to achieve a sales target or reach a certain volume that will earn them a bonus from the manufacturer near the end of the month (or the end of the quarter).
 If you time it right – more luck than good planning – it’s possible to buy a car discounted to the point at which the dealership is actually losing money on it, because by selling just a few more cars they will achieve a significant manufacturer bonus.

-- The end of the financial year – New car sales season hits in June, (except those makers that have different financial years – ie. calendar year or March to March) driven by brands and dealers keen to hit their targets and boost financial year sales figures.
+- The end of the financial year – New-car sales season hits in June, (except those makers that have different financial years – ie. Japan's fiscal year ends on March 31) driven by brands and dealers keen to hit their targets and boost financial year sales figures.
 Historically, monthly car sales volumes are up substantially during this period.
 This can be a great time to buy a car at a discount, or receive a bonus such as an extended warranty, roadside assistance or accessories such as window tinting, alloy wheels or floor mats.
 This time of year often works well for business buyers as they’re able to gain a tax advantage soon after claiming an expense.